mosquitogames/1819rulebook/1_setup.md

 ### E. Port track

-Place the 12 Ships on the appropriate space.
-Every time a District is filled with Influence, another Ship arrives in Singapore, occupying another space on the Port track.
+Place the Dutch token face down on the leftmost space of the Port track.

 ## Card Setup